kantu-lang/kantu/README.md

 Official: /pamˈlihu/ (IPA).

-In practice, English speakers such as myself will often say something closer "pahm-lee-who", where "pahm" pronounced like "palm" without the "l", "lee" is pronounced like the name (i.e., rhymes with "tree"), and "who" is pronounced normally.
+In practice, English speakers such as myself will often say something closer "pom-lee-hoo" (i.e., the syllables rhyme with "mom", "glee", and "who", respectively).

 The name is derived from the Lojbanic word _pamli'u_, which roughly means "to go on a date".